 "I felt so happy when I got off the plane," Sanyasi said about his first memories of Utah.
 "It was night, but for me it felt like day.
 I saw that it was going to be OK, that (this place) was good."

 This Saturday is World Refugee Day and the entire month of June is Utah's Refugee Awareness Month, both an effort to highlight the nearly 30,000 refugees living in Utah, some of whom live and work in and around Park City.
 The International Rescue Committee, an international refugee assistance nonprofit, places refugees living in the United States in 16 cities, and one is Salt Lake City.

 Nonprofits with refugee-centered missions are trying to find jobs in the Park City market, an effort that began four years ago with the Marriott Summit Watch.
 The Main Street resort was the first Park city employer to bring refugees on staff through the Salt Lake City nonprofit system, following in the footsteps of sister Marriott's in the Salt Lake Valley.

 "At the time, not one person spoke English," said Stephanie Johnston the Marriott Summit Watch General Manager.
 "We had to work through translators at first, but since then, I would say 90 percent of our housekeeping staff are refugees.
-Some have even been promoted some into supervisor and engineering roles.
-It's been a wonderful experience partnering to bring refugees to work for us."

 Several larger businesses in Park City have followed in the footsteps of the Marriott Summit Watch, opening mostly seasonal jobs to refugees.
 Two of the three ski resorts hire refugees each season.
 Glenwild Golf Course picks up seasonal employees for the summer period.
 Other businesses such as the Westgate Resort, the Hyatt Escala Lodge and Park City Dry Cleaning and Linen have refugees on staff.